-They are both men in their 50’s, overweight, hypertensive, and come to see you with a diagnosis of chronic low back pain.
+They are both men in their 50’s, overweight, hypertensive, and coming to see you with a diagnosis of chronic lower back pain.
 One of them is rather introverted, smokes cigarettes, loves to read, eats relatively well, and is not fond of exercise.
 The other is outgoing, likes action movies, enjoys hiking, and loves fast food.
-Although you may prescribe similar exercises for both men, there is a clear need to address different strategies to prevent disease, future pain, and improve their overall health.
+Although you may prescribe similar exercises for both men, there is a clear need to address different strategies to prevent disease, future pain, and to improve their overall health.
 How prepared are you to counsel patients on lifestyle-related behavior change?
-Counseling is an art and science and is a valuable skill to prevent and treat chronic disease.How prepared are you to counsel patients on lifestyle-related behavior change?
+Counseling is an art, science and all around valuable skill that can prevent and treat chronic disease.How prepared are you to counsel patients on lifestyle-related behavior change?
 Click To Tweet

 Sign of the Times: Lifestyle Conditions

-These aptly dubbed “lifestyle” conditions cost patients and our health system an enormous amount of money, both in lost productivity and in pharmacological treatments that treat symptoms, rather than the cause.
-Astonishingly simple as it seems, eating a healthy, balanced diet and staying physically active are many times all is needed to prevent, manage, and even revert chronic disease.
-Unfortunately, efforts to curb the epidemic of lifestyle-related conditions by promoting physical activity and healthy nutrition have yielded modest results(2).
+These aptly dubbed “lifestyle” conditions cost patients and our health system an enormous amount of money, both in lost productivity and in pharmacological treatments treating symptoms, rather than cause.
+As simple as it seems, eating a healthy, balanced diet and staying physically active are oftentimes all that is needed to prevent, manage, and even reverse chronic disease.
+Unfortunately, efforts to curb lifestyle-related conditions by promoting physical activity and healthy nutrition have yielded modest results(2).

-Physical therapists are uniquely positioned to reduce the burden of chronic disease by counseling their patients or clients about risk factors and the adverse behaviors that promote or aggravate them:
+Physical therapists are in the unique position to reduce the burden of chronic disease by counseling their patients or clients about risk factors and the respective behaviors that promote or aggravate them:

-- Physical therapy is the third largest healthcare profession, and one of the safest treatment options as it primarily employs non-drug and non-invasive interventions, as well as patient counseling.
-This also makes physical therapy one of the most cost-effective options within healthcare systems.
+- Physical therapy is the third largest healthcare profession, and one of the safest treatment options for patients, as it primarily employs non-drug and non-invasive interventions, as well as patient counseling.
+This also makes physical therapy one of the most cost-effective options within healthcare systems worldwide.

-- Compared to primary care providers, physical therapists see their patients more frequently and with protracted contact time, which allows time to build rapport and trust through a more personal relationship.
-This facilitates patient adherence to interventions and provides flexibility to modify them as needed at follow-up.
+- Compared to primary care providers, physical therapists see their patients more frequently and with protracted contact time, allowing the two parties to build rapport and trust through a more personal relationship.
+This facilitates patient adherence to interventions and provides flexibility to modify treatment as needed during follow-up visits.

-- It is common patients attending physical therapy have two or more lifestyle-related comorbidities, regardless of the presenting complaint or reason for referral.
-This makes counseling on health-promoting lifestyle behaviors in the physical therapy setting all the more relevant in its risk-reduction potential and overall health improvement, compared with disease-focused interventions.
+- It is common for patients attending physical therapy to have two or more lifestyle-related conditions, regardless of the primary complaint, or reason for referral.
+This makes counseling on health-promoting lifestyle behaviors all the more relevant in its risk-reduction potential and overall health improvement, compared with disease-focused interventions.

-- Physical therapists have strong expertise in prescribing physical activity, essential to regain mobility and physical function.
+- Physical therapists have strong expertise in prescribing physical activity, essential to regaining mobility and physical function.

 As we see, the arguments are strong, but what is the evidence that when behavior change is applied it actually pays off?Physical Therapy is the third largest healthcare profession, and one of the safest treatment options as it primarily employs non-drug and non-invasive interventions, as well as patient counseling.
 Click To Tweet